Big Springs to Mack’s Inn

 Special Regulations No

-This section is mostly fast, rough water only open to rafts.
+This section is a mix of fast rock gardens separated by slow, calm water.
+It is only open to rafts.
 The boat slide to get to the river is very steep and rocky.
 You’ll enter through the Lower Mesa Falls campground where you can unload your boat and then exit the campground and park in the Lower Mesa Falls visitor lot.
 Then walk back through the campground to your boat to begin the long drag down the canyon.
 You’ll enter river left.

 About .75 miles downstream from the put-in is Surprise Falls.
-The safest line is river right.
+The safest line is down the tongue on river right.
+Immediately after the falls is a rock garden that can be very boney at lower flows.

 Like the section before it – this is a remote section with limited access even though it flows through the National Forest.
 The best wade access is from the Stone Bridge parking lot.